 Third party rankings and recognition are based on information solely prepared and/or submitted by the adviser.
 Ratings should not be construed as an endorsement of the adviser by any client, nor are they a representation of any one client’s experience with the adviser.
 Working with a highly rated adviser does not ensure that a client will experience a higher level of performance or future success nor does it indicate that an advisor has attained a particular level of skill or ability.
 Rankings are provided for informational purposes only and should not be used as the sole basis for engaging PagnatoKarp for advisory services.
 Please refer to the more thorough disclosure and additional information about the criteria used in making these rankings via the website of the publication and/or organization granting such recognition.

-Barron’s: Barron’s Top 100 Advisor list and Top 100 Independent Wealth Advisor rankings list is based on the value of assets under management by the advisor and their teams, revenue generated for the advisor’s firms and the quality of advisors’ practices.
+Barron’s Top 100 Financial Advisors and Top 100 Independent Financial Advisors are based on the value of assets under management by the advisor and their teams, revenue generated for the advisor’s firms and the quality of advisors’ practices.
 The scoring system assigns a top score of 100 and rates the rest by comparing them with the top-ranked advisor.
 According to Barron’s, “The formula used to rank advisors has three major components: assets managed, revenue produced and quality of the advisor’s practice.
 Investment returns are not a component of the rankings because an advisor’s returns are dictated largely by each client’s risk tolerance.
 The quality-of-practice component includes an evaluation of each advisor’s regulatory record.”
 The rankings are based on the universe of applications submitted to Barron’s.
 The selection process begins with a nomination and application provided to Barron’s.
 Principals of PagnatoKarp self-nominated the firm and submitted quantitative and qualitative information to Barron’s as requested.
 Barron’s reviewed and considered this information, which resulted in the rankings.

 Family Wealth Report: Showcasing ‘best of breed’ providers in the global private banking, wealth management and trusted advisor communities, the awards are designed to recognize companies, teams and individuals which the prestigious panel of judges deemed to have ‘demonstrated innovation and excellence during 2017’.
 These awards were judged solely on the basis of entrants’ submissions and their response to a number of specific questions, which had to be answered focusing on the client experience, not quantitative performance metrics.